apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 | Code Sign Resource Rules | `--codesignResourceRules`| (Optional) Used to control which files in a bundle should be sealed by a code signature.
 For more details, read [The OS X Code Signing In Depth article](https://developer.apple.com/library/mac/technotes/tn2206/_index.html#//apple_ref/doc/uid/DTS40007919-CH1-TNTAG206)
 | Automatic Provisioning   | `--automaticProvisioning`| (Optional) Enable to allow Xcode to automatically manage provisioning profiles.
 Valid options are `false` (the default) and `true`.

+These parameters can be specified using the command line arguments above to the Cordova CLI `build` or `run` commands.

+**Note**: You should use double `--` to indicate that these are platform-specific arguments, for example:

+`cordova run ios --release -- --codeSignIdentity="iPhone Developer" --developmentTeam=FG35JLLMXX4A --packageType=development`.

 ### Using build.json

-Alternatively, you could specify them in a build configuration file (`build.json`) using the `--buildConfig` argument to the same commands.
+Alternatively, you could specify these flags in a build configuration file (default: `build.json` or add the `--buildConfig` flag to the same commands, e.g. `cordova build ios --buildConfig=..build.json`).
 Here's a sample of a build configuration file:

 For automatic signing, where provisioning profiles are managed automatically by Xcode (recommended):